Dvidal7788/staff_records_web_app_no_csfr/README.md

 Add NEW STAFF:
 /add_new_staff
   - Enter the required information of a staff member.
-  - The staff member will be added to the appopriate SQL databases and you will see their information populate in the any of the apporpriate routes.
+  - The staff member will be added to the appropriate SQL databases and you will see their information populate in the any of the apporpriate routes.

 REMOVE STAFF:
 /remove_staff
-   - A manager PIN is required to remove a staff member.
+   - A manager PIN is typically required to remove a staff member.
 However, for this demo, you may use '0000' to test this feature out!
    - Once a staff member is removed, their information is added to a former_staff database, which you can access from the /former_staff route